Dovetail Omni-C

 The library preparation consists of 5 stages:

-Chromatin is then released by lysing the cells.
-In this step, the amount of chromatin obtained as well as the degree of digestion is assessed to ensure the success of the library prep.
+Chromatin is released by lysing the cells.
+In this step, the amount of chromatin obtained as well as the degree of digestion is assessed to ensure the success of the library prep. - Proximity ligation

 A streptavidin enrichment step allows the capture of products from the proximity ligation step.
 Indices are added by PCR and a bead purification and size selection yield Illumina-compatible libraries.
 Up to 24 libraries can be multiplexed.